 1931: Irwin purchases prestigious manufacturer Cooper – Williams, Inc. of Boston.

 1953: Company closes and discontinues production.
 Rights to the Irwin name sold to Sterling, Inc., of New York City.
-PERSONNEL

 At the age of only 23, Robert W. Irwin rose from office clerk to plant superintendent of the Grand Rapids School Furniture Co.
 In 1900, he and several associates purchased the Royal Furniture Co.
 He was instrumental in the founding of Irwin Seating Co. in 1905.
 Irwin was an active figure in business circles on both the local and national levels.
-In 1914, while still just the secretary of the Royal Furniture Co. and vice-president of Grand Rapids National City Bank, he was elected president of the Furniture Manufacturers and Fixture Manufacturers Association of the U.S. In the 1930s, he headed a national drive to eliminate elements of Roosevelt’s “New Deal” legislation relating to price fixing and production control.
+In 1914, while still just the secretary of the Royal Furniture Co. and vice-president of Grand Rapids National City Bank, he was elected president of the Furniture Manufacturers and Fixture Manufacturers Association of the U.S. In the 1930s, he headed a national drive to eliminate elements of Roosevelt’s “New Deal” legislation relating to price-fixing and production control.
 His views were often published in trade journals as well as leading business periodicals such as Forbes Magazine, on everything from the history of the furniture industry, to the Red Cross, to selling life insurance.
 Having no direct heirs to inherit the company, Irwin sold his interest in the firm in 1951.
 He continued with the company as an unpaid advisor until its closure in 1953.

-J. Stuart Clingman started as assistant designer at Royal in 1903, and stayed on after Royal became a part of Irwin in 1919.
+J. Stuart Clingman started as an assistant designer at Royal in 1903 and stayed on after Royal became a part of Irwin in 1919.
 Clingman specialized in the “modernization” of designs by Sheraton and Hepplewhite.
 He eventually became head of design for Irwin, and also served on the board of Directors as secretary and vice-president.
 Clingman stayed with the company until its sale in 1951.

 Trained in architecture at Cooper Union in New York, William Hoffmann came to Grand Rapids in 1921 to work for Robert W. Irwin after designing furniture for several years at W. & J. Sloane in New York.
-He created designs for both the Phoenix and Royal lines, until he opened his own design studio circa 1933.
+He created designs for both the Phoenix and Royal lines until he opened his own design studio circa 1933.

 An ad in a 1927 Grand Rapids Press, Market Edition, depicts a highly carved Georgian dining suite from the “Royal Division,” with Oriental lacquer decoration on the doors of the china cabinet.
 In 1928 a special “Phoenix suite,” with hand decoration by Davidhazy, was issued in commemoration of the 100th Grand Rapids Furniture Market.
-Both plants produced high-quality living room, dining room, and bedroom suites and occasional pieces in a large range of woods and period revival styles.
+Both plants produced a high-quality living room, dining room, and bedroom suites, and occasional pieces in a large range of woods and period revival styles.
 In the 1930s many suites featured striking matches of veneers in French walnut, rosewood, mahogany, aspen, satinwood, and curly maple, with hand-painted, raised lacquer, or carved accents.
 Styles included Modern/Art Deco, Biedermeier, Georgian, Duncan Phyfe, and most 18th-century French and English influences.

 The Grand Rapids Public Museum owns a large collection of tools, sample panels, papers, and oral interviews from the Davidhazys, relating to the Phoenix factory’s decorating department and general factory operations.
 The Museum has a variety of Irwin catalogs, and also owns the contents of a scrapbook about Mr. Robert W. Irwin, maintained by his personal secretary.
-MARKS AND LABELS

 The Phoenix and Royal companies operated under their own distinct logos from 1920 through 1925; new versions were designed in 1926.
 Pieces from the Royal plant bore a metal tag with a bust of George Washington in relief, and “ROYAL FURNITURE/MADE BY/ROBERT W. IRWIN CO.”
 Pieces made in the Phoenix plant were give a rectangular metal tag with a relief of the Phoenix bird rising from the fire, and “PHOENIX FURNITURE/MADE BY/ROBERT W. IRWIN CO.”